 This is, in large part, because the lights in the first half of the show are synched to the music.
 It’s really fun to see how the lights change with the music, and it definitely makes the experience feel a lot more immersive.

 Because of this, the first half of the show features more basic lights such as Christmas trees and light tunnels.
-Some of the fun and whimsical holiday displays that you see at other drive-through light shows, such as the Clinton Light Up Celebration in western Allegheny County, aren’t really present here.
+Some of the fun and whimsical holiday displays that you see at other drive-through light shows, such as the Christmas Light Up Celebration in western Allegheny County, aren’t really present here.